octo-technology/OpenTezos/docs/dapp/truffle_compilation_migration.md

 * **Truffle**: smart contract compilation and deployment onto a network
 * **Ganache**: easy blockchain network setup and configuration
-* **drizzle**: used to easily write front-end applications, which interact with a deployed smart contract.
+* **drizzle**: is used to easily write front-end applications, which interact with a deployed smart contract.
-* **Truffle teams**: integration and smart contracts monitoring tools
+* **Truffle teams**: is an integration and smart contracts monitoring tool

 The *Truffle* Suite is not available for all blockchains.
 It supports: